 Several directors of the Company supply administrative, geological services and legal services to the Company at arm's length rates.
-Details of these related party transactions and recorded amounts and balances outstanding at the period-end are identified in Note 8 in the financial statements.
+Details of these related party transactions and recorded amounts and balances outstanding at the period-end are identified in Note 8 in the condensed interim consolidated financial statements.